msh6/Python-Platformer-Game/README.md

 # Python-Platformer-Game
- Ninja Frog is a platformer game built using PyGame in Python.
+ Ninja Frog is a game built using PyGame in Python.